by-The-Lindemans/Equitable_Public_Benefit_License/README.md

 This repository publishes the canonical text of EPBL and a small compliance kit for adopters.
 EPBL keeps overhead low for good-faith nonprofits and co-ops while preventing capture by for-profit and ultra-wealthy actors.

+This is the software license  for the 90%.

 ## Files
 [LICENSE.txt](./LICENSE.txt): the full legal text